 Staffordshire Moorlands District Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
 A copy of the code is on our website at www.staffsmoorlands.gov.uk or can be obtained from the Executive Director & Monitoring Officer.
-This statement explains how Staffordshire Moorlands District Council has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2015, regulation 6(1)(b), which requires all relevant authorities to prepare an annual governance statement.
+This statement explains how Staffordshire Moorlands District Council has complied with the code and meets the requirements of Accounts and Audit (England) Regulations 2015, regulation 6(1)(b), which requires all relevant authorities to prepare an annual governance statement.

-In accordance with CIPFA guidance issued in February 2021 "Application of the Good Governance Framework 2020/21" this statement includes specific commentary on the impacts of the coronavirus pandemic on the Council's governance arrangements including details of any significant changes, whether the arrangements remain fit for purpose and any new challenges or actions needed to restore governance arrangements that might have lapsed during the year.
+This statement includes specific commentary on the impacts of the coronavirus pandemic on the Council's governance arrangements including details of any significant changes, whether the arrangements remain fit for purpose and any new challenges or actions needed to restore governance arrangements that might have lapsed.

-2020/21 is a "shadow" year for the implementation of the CIPFA Financial Management Code 2019 (FM Code).
-In accordance with the CIPFA guidance this statement includes the conclusion of an initial assessment that has been undertaken during the year of the extent to which the Council's financial management arrangements comply with the principles of the FM Code and details of the steps the Council is taking to ensure full compliance.
+2020/21 was a "shadow" year for the implementation of the CIPFA Financial Management Code 2019 (FM Code) and the first full year of compliance is 2021/22.
+This statement includes the conclusion of an initial assessment that has been undertaken of the extent to which the Council's financial management arrangements comply with the principles of the FM Code and details of the steps the Council is taking to ensure full compliance.